 “The destruction of books was almost incredibly enormous.
 Bale describes the use of them by bookbinders and by grocers and merchants for the packing of their goods.
 Maskell calculates the loss of liturgical books alone to have approached the total of a quarter of a million.
 An eyewitness describes the leaves of Duns Scotus as blown about by the wind even in the courts of Oxford, and their use for sporting and other purposes.
 Libraries that had been collected through centuries, such as those of Christ Church and St. Albans, both classical and theological, vanished in a moment.
 It was not only the studious orders that gathered books; the friars, also, had libraries, though, as Leland relates of the Oxford Franciscans, they did not always know how to look after them.
 So late as 1535, a bequest was made by the bishop of St. Asaph of five marks to buy books for the Grey Friars of Oxford.
 Nor can it be doubted that vast numbers of books less directly theological must have perished.”
 Taken from “The Dissolution of the Religious Houses,” at http://www.bartleby.com/213/0301.html

 The French army and Berber pirate allies sacked Nice in 1543.
 In 1544, the English re-sacked Edinburgh.
 Russians took Kazan in 1554 and Astrakhan in 1556.
 The Portuguese destroyed Rio de Janeiro in 1557.
 From 1562 to 1628, France indulged its worst bigots during the Huguenot Wars.
-The Protestant segment of the brightest luminaries in France was forced to seek refuge, dignity and bread for their family in foreign lands.
-France would compete with those expatriates for centuries to come.
+The Protestant segment of the brightest luminaries in France was forced to seek refuge, dignity and their family’s bread in foreign lands.
+France would miss those talented expatriates for centuries to come.
 In this manner, France doomed itself to second-rate – if good Catholic – status.
 In 1565, Kannada (Hampi) was sacked and turned into the Indian version of Pompei.
 In 1569, Northern English Earls sacked Durham Cathedral.

 The Russians sacked Novgorod in 1570.
 The Tatars sacked and burned Moscow in 1571 (200,000 dead).
 Antwerp fell to Spain in 1576 and again in 1585.
 Venice burned in 1577.
 After liberating themselves from the Spaniards and enjoying a brief Golden Age, most Flemish cities were sacked by foreign armies.
 An English fleet sacked Cadiz and Lisbon in 1587.
 Another Portuguese army sacked Mombassa in 1589.
 Moroccans destroyed Gao, the Songhai capital.
 They sacked Timbuktu in the early 1590s, destroyed Ahmed Baba’s library and the famous University of Sankore.
 The English sacked Cadiz again in 1596.
 From 1599 on, Protestant and Catholic leaders began burning each others’ libraries all over Germany, (10,000 forbidden Protestant books were set alight in Graz alone).